KeepSafe/Switchboard-iOS/README.md

 ## License

-Switchboard for iOS is licensed under the [Apache Software License, 2.0 ("Apache 2.0")](https://github.com/KeepSafe/Switchboard-iOS/blob/master/LICENSE)
+Switchboard for iOS / macOS is licensed under the [Apache Software License, 2.0 ("Apache 2.0")](https://github.com/KeepSafe/Switchboard-iOS/blob/master/LICENSE)

 ## Authors

-Switchboard for iOS is brought to you by [Rob Phillips](https://github.com/iwasrobbed) and the rest of the [Keepsafe team](https://www.getkeepsafe.com/about.html).
+Switchboard for iOS / macOS is brought to you by [Rob Phillips](https://github.com/iwasrobbed) and the rest of the [Keepsafe team](https://www.getkeepsafe.com/about.html).
 We'd love to have you contribute or [join us](https://www.getkeepsafe.com/careers.html).

 ## Used in production by